BluMuOSH/PiFanLid/README.md

 6. 2x20 pin header socket (available from adafruit.
 The extra tall version is recommended.)
 7. standoffs to support the PCB.
 You can get away with two, but four is better.

-Aerandir14 wrote an excellent description of the circuit along with working python code.
+Aerandir14 wrote an excellent description of the circuit.
 It can be found at https://www.instructables.com/id/PWM-Regulated-Fan-Based-on-CPU-Temperature-for-Ras/